jeremyf/hydramata-works/_posts/2014-06-10-view-lookup-for-work-type-predicate-set-and-predicate.md

 ## Notes

-I'm not yet satisified with the custom view paths.
+I'm not yet satisfied with the custom view paths.
 In particular I don't know the exact lookup methods I want to use.

 I recently discovered the `:variant` option of the view_path pattern matcher.